Friday, December 20, 2024

 Sunday, October 20, 2024

-Reading Journal is a day late this week because I was under the weather, but this gives me a chance to share the results of my Classics Club Spin.
+I'm most eager to share the results of my Classics Club Spin.
 Spin #39 was announced last Saturday, and I have been agog with anticipation awaiting the results.
 As of this morning, the Wheel has spoken, and I will be reading The Canterbury Tales by Geoffrey Chaucer!
 I have only read selected tales, so I am excited to read this work in its entirety.
 My list is always compiled using a random number generator, but, weirdly, it generated several Gothic tales this time.
 I was convinced that I'd get one of those, but I am not disappointed.

 This week I started making my way through Tremendous Trifles, an essay collection by G.K.
 Chesterton.
 There is no writer quite like Chesterton, in style or substance; he's always an interesting read.
 I particularly loved a passage from the essay "A Piece of Chalk," which, on the surface, is about young Chesterton drawing with chalks upon brown paper out in the countryside: